aficcion/Vinylbe/replit.md

 ## User Preferences
 I want to prioritize a clear, concise, and professional communication style.
 For development, I prefer an iterative approach, focusing on delivering core functionality first and then enhancing it.
 I value detailed explanations, especially for complex architectural decisions.
 Please ask for my approval before making any major changes to the system architecture or core functionalities.

+## Recent Changes (November 18, 2025)
+**Enhanced Discogs Integration:**
+- **Title normalization**: Album titles are now normalized before searching in Discogs by removing suffixes like "(Deluxe Version)", "(Remastered)", "(Anniversary Edition)", etc. This significantly improves match rate for albums with multiple editions.
+- **Master/Release fallback system**: The system now attempts to find a Discogs master first; if not found, it falls back to searching for releases.
+This ensures better coverage for albums that only exist as releases without masters.
+- **Release tracklist support**: Added new endpoint to fetch tracklists from releases (not only masters), providing comprehensive track information for all types of vinyl entries.
+- **Smart URL generation**: URLs to Discogs marketplace are generated correctly based on type (master_id or release_id).

+**Improved Detail Page UI:**
+- **Wider layout**: Expanded from 900px to 1400px for better use of screen space on desktop
+- **Optimized 2-column grid**: Left column (400px) shows album cover and basic info; right column displays tracklist, pricing, and store links
+- **Scrollable tracklist**: Tracklist has max-height with overflow for albums with many tracks, preventing page scroll
+- **Informative messages**: Clear messages when data is unavailable (e.g., "No se encontró tracklist en Discogs", "No hay ofertas de eBay disponibles")
+- **Type indicator**: Shows whether the album was found as "Master" or "Release" in Discogs

 ## System Architecture

 ### UI/UX Decisions